DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-03-17-Consumer-in-Kafka.md

-- Why we need **group.id** when configuring some fields for creating consumer
+- Why we need **group.id** when configuring some fields for creating consumers

+    Parameter **group.id** is useful when we want to share the load of messages across multiple consumers without having to deal with duplicate messages.

+    We need to know that each consumer should be a part of a consumer group.
+If multiple consumers are part of the same consumer group, then they will share their load of messages, and they will act as a single consumer.